bywatersolutions/koha-plugin-support/README.md

     });

-Unfortunately, this call is relatively slow. in 19.05 an higher, the html class `is_superlibrarian` is added on each page in the intranet if the logged in user is a superlibrarian, which allows us to simplify the code above to
+Unfortunately, this call is relatively slow.
+In 19.05 or higher, the html class `is_superlibrarian` is added on each page in the intranet if the logged in user is a superlibrarian, which allows us to simplify the code above to

     if( $("is_superlibrarian") !== NULL ) {